crazzyintellects/alacarte-vas/README.md

-This project is for adding Ala Carte Value Added Service(VAS) for AMEX credit cards.
+This project is for adding Ala Carte Value Added Service(VAS) for cards.